-Although couples certainly don’t enter marriage anticipating a divorce, it is increasingly common: 50 percent of first marriages, 67 percent of second and 74 percent of third marriages end in divorce.
+Although couples certainly don’t enter marriage anticipating a divorce, it is increasingly common: 50 percent of first marriages, 67 percent of second, and 74 percent of third marriages end in divorce.
 (Source: Forest Institute of Professional Psychology.)
-When your fortune and family matter, it is critical to be prepared, and to protect your interests with a highly competent Plano divorce legal team on your side.
+When your fortune and family matter, it is critical to be prepared, and to protect your interests with a highly competent Dallas divorce lawyer on your side.

 - Assets owned in more than one state or country

 - Convoluted income streams from numerous sources, including stock options, performance incentive payments, bonuses and award trips, royalties, and capital gains

 - Valuation of personal and business real estate property, businesses, and other assets

 - Equitable division of tax-deferred retirement accounts: IRAs, 401(k) plans, and pensions

 - Equitable division of stock options and restricted stock

 - Division of patents, copyrights, and other intellectual property